 - It decides how the school can encourage children’s spiritual, moral and cultural development

-Governors are at the heart of how a school operates.
+Academy Committee Members are at the heart of how a school operates.
 It is important they get things right.
 How they do their job affects the interests of children, staff morale and how the school is seen by parents and others in the community.
 They are not there to rubber stamp decisions.
-Governors are responsible for how the school is performing.
+Academy Committee Members are responsible for how the school is performing.
 They have to be prepared to support and challenge their headteacher by gathering views, asking questions and deciding what’s best for the children.

 - take their children on holiday during school time